 Cohn recounted a Nov.
 27, 2017 crash, when at 7:13 a.m. a Helena school bus collided with a 1998 Dodge Ram pickup truck at an intersection.
 The school bus rolled over.
 The National Transportation Safety Board attributed the lack of fatalities to the three-point seat belts that were being used.
 “The restraints were effective and limited occupant-to-occupant contact, even during the rollover event,” the report stated.

-Cohn pointed out that the bus travelled over 170 feet after impact.
+Cohn pointed out that the bus traveled over 170 feet after impact.

 “When you look in a mirror, are you going to see what I see?”
 Cohn asked, referring to the smile on his face.
 He called Montana’s school buses the “safest in the country,” since now they all have seat belts.